smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 19th to 23rd February

 * move shapefile creation to front of web service (so .shp.sav file is created as soon as possible);
+* Expand map to rounded grid size, grey gridlines, add: projection and square sizes to legend;
+* Test margin expansion and limits;
+* Setup grid size correctly;

 TODO:

-* Test margin expansion and limits;
 * Add maps to report;
-* Setup map scaling and grid size correctly;
+* Setup map scaling and pixel size correctly;
-* Expand map to rounded grid size, grey gridlines, add: projection, origin and square sizes to legend;
 * Add next higher geolevel to complete boundaries; handle R error values (-1);
 * Fix timeouts in front end export;
-* Add projection and vector grid scale to legend;
 * Add parameter to "disable" vector grid;
 * Create SLD for each map so styles can be used in GIS tools